DILLIR/movie-site/README.md

 ## Challenges and Solutions

-1. **Challenge:** One of the challenges was to make Infinite Scroll and render new films properly using react.
+1. **Challenge:** First of the challenges was to make Infinite Scroll and render new films properly using react.

     **Solution:** I used intersection observer API, which tracks whether an object is in sight and performs a callback function which fetches new films.
-Also, it is needed to pass to function current page, but not set it before calling, because changing state is async function which doesn't affect straightly to the value.
-Also, I decomposed this solutions in different parts.
+Also, it is needed to pass to function current page, but not set it before calling the function, because changing state is async function which doesn't affect atonce to the value.
+Also, I decomposed this solution in different parts.

     **using observer**
     ```js